 Beekeepers love their bees and in the beginning it seems we just can’t have enough.
 The idea of expanding our apiary is a noble one and filled with much excitement.
-However for some beekeepers, the question eventually arises – can you have too many beehives?
-How much is enough and what can you do to solve the problem.
+However for most beekeepers, the question eventually arises – how many beehives can 1 person manage – well!

 Keeping honey bees is much different than managing other forms of wildlife.
 If you put out 5 bird houses, you may have 5 bird families take up residence.
 And with livestock, if you only have room for 10 cows, you simply avoid breeding more.

 However, managing honey bee colonies is quite different.
 Unlike the bird families that raise young and leave, the bee colony maintains a year round home in one spot.
 Also, modern bee colonies require periodic inspections.

 Queen loss or pest problems are two major concerns for the beekeepers of today.
 If you are unable to “tend” to your bees in a reasonable manner, most hives will die within a year or two.

 The population of a honey bee colony is cyclic.
 It ebbs and flows with the season.
 Going from a smaller population in later Winter to a raging hive of 50,000 or more during the height of Summer.